mindfire-solutions/mcms/README.md

 ## Mcms

 Mcms is a flexible and most updated CMS solution for Rails 3 .
-It:

 * Is Rack based;
 * Is a complete solution for your website design;